nitayneeman/schematics-utilities/README.md

 At the moment, none of the utilities from the Angular Schematics package are exported.

 This project was created from that purpose - _providing a collection of general and useful utilities for Schematics, based on non-exported existing utilities and further_.

+You might use this project as a polyfill until these utilities will be exported officially by the relevant teams (and then just replace the path you import).
+However, consider sticking with this project for additional and unique utilities which are planned for the future.

 ## How to Install